 Why 2019 is A Critical Year in The Fight to End AIDS

-This year, nearly ONE MILLION people will die from a disease that can be treated with just one pill that costs 20 cents per day.
+This year, 770,000 people will die from a disease that can be treated with just one pill that costs 20 cents per day.

-As you’re reading this, a teenager will be newly infected with a virus… we’ve been fighting for 30+ years.
+As you’re reading this, a teenager will be newly infected with a virus that we’ve been fighting for 30+ years.

 These are not headlines of the past, but the story of today.
 AIDS is still a crisis and it won’t be over unless we act now.